Christopher Guard: Music

 In 2001, Christopher composed a song to celebrate the promotion of Fulham to the Premier Division.
-The song, entitled ‘Here to Stay’ by his band Lucky Revolution, features lead vocals by his daughter Daisy and backing vocals by his daughter Rosie and partner, Cathy Shipton.
+The song, entitled 'Here to Stay' by his band Lucky Revolution, features lead vocals by his daughter Daisy and backing vocals by his daughter Rosie and partner, Cathy Shipton.

-Songwriting has been a life-long passion and his original songs have featured on radio, television and film.
-This included collaborating on Candy Guard's animated series, Pond Life for Channel 4 (1996 and 2000) and recently contributions to the soundtrack for the film ‘Mercy’ (2020), directed and written by Wendy Morgan.
+His songs have featured on radio, television and film.
+This included collaborating on Candy Guard's animated series, Pond Life for Channel 4 (1996 and 2000) and recently contributions to the soundtrack for the film 'Mercy' (2020), directed and written by Wendy Morgan.

-Many of these songs can be viewed and purchased online.
-'Blind Side' is Chris's latest release, in 2021.

 Indians in Moscow

 In 1991, Stuart Walton and Pete Riches reformed the band, Indians in Moscow and recruited Guard as lead singer.
 Together they released an initial single, 'Wrong Love' (1991) and then recorded an album, 'Ten Days to Live' (1994) on Nemesis Records.
 Walton and Guard continued to work together as part of The Bloogs up until 2012 and then as Leapfrogtown.